-There’s nothing wrong with the hardware and it worked just fine not long ago, suddenly things changed.
-The DVD drive can’t be recognized anymore in This PC and Device Manager, which is a huge inconvenience for Windows users since replacing the DVD requires much time and money.
+There’s nothing wrong with the hardware and it may work just fine not long ago, suddenly the DVD drive can’t be recognized in This PC and Device Manager, which brings huge inconvenience since replacing the DVD requires much time and money.

-To resolve this problem, it’s better to figure out why DVD drive not showing in Windows 10.
-And according to the feedback from users, it usually occurs after following operations:
+What causes DVD drive not showing in Windows 10?
+Acccording to the feedback from users, it usually occurs after following operations:

 How to fix DVD drive missing in Windows 10?

 If you have this problem, don't worry, many people have been in the same situation and fixed them successfully.
 You can have a try on following methods.

 1. Make sure your DVD drive is correctly connected